sengopal/classic-ml-review-paper/README.md

 b.
 Wildfire - https://www.kaggle.com/rtatman/188-million-us-wildfires

 ### Dataset setup
 1. Rattle dataset is already available in Github.
-For some reason, if that needs to be updated, drop the downloaded file as `\data\rattle\weatherAUS.csv` <provide the link to download weather>
+For some reason, if that needs to be updated, drop the downloaded file as `\data\rattle\weatherAUS.csv`
 2. Wildfire is too large and is "not" available in Github.
 Download the file `FPA_FOD_20170508.sqlite` from https://www.kaggle.com/rtatman/188-million-us-wildfires and place in location - `\data\wildfire\FPA_FOD_20170508.sqlite`

 ### Installations